Ansem93/Autohotkey-Automatic-switch-multiple-monitor-and-tv/README.md

 In all the files there are a few data that you need to compile, I put it between []

 I juggest to use the test files before the script just to be sure everything works properly.
-I also use Unified Remote for Android to launch manually in case something went wrong
+They also can be usefull if you prefer to manually activate the profiles I also use Unified Remote for Android to launch manually in case something went wrong